 - On your Blackboard site, include this link to our studying, writing and referencing resources.

 - Consider offering a small percentage of your course grade (max.
-5%) for attendance at a defined number of Studying & Writing Workshops.
+5%) for attendance at a defined number of Academic Success Workshops.
 Contact us to request a set of workshop passports to hand out during class.

-- Encourage students who would benefit from one-on-one support to book appointments with a Writing and Learning Strategist.
-Students can book up to two 30-minute appointments every week - for free.
+- Encourage students who would benefit from one-on-one support to book appointments with a Learning Strategist.
+Students can book up to two 30-minute appointments per week - for free.